soup and rice cake

 Inspired Grilled Cheese

-Our recipe today, one I shared with show host Beth Troutman on WCNC’s Charlotte Today show on Monday Jan 11, is a fun play on Grilled Cheese.
-It’s a stuffed rice cake – a technique I learned from my good friend Chef Chad Blackwelder.
+Our recipe today, one I shared with show host Beth Troutman on WCNC’s Charlotte Today show on Monday Jan 11, 2020 is a fun play on Grilled Cheese.
+It’s a stuffed rice cake – a technique I learned from my good friend Chef Chad Blackwelder and a recipe I revisit often.

 In case you missed the segment live, here it is for you to watch before we move ahead or, if you saw the show – watch it again, just to review.